By the end of this section, you will be able to:

 Pure substances may be divided into two classes: elements and compounds.
 Pure substances that cannot be broken down into simpler substances by chemical changes are called elements.
 Iron, silver, gold, aluminum, sulfur, oxygen, and copper are familiar examples of the more than 100 known elements, of which about 90 occur naturally on the earth, and two dozen or so have been created in laboratories.

-Pure substances that can be broken down by chemical changes are called compounds.
-This breakdown may produce either elements or other compounds, or both.
+Pure substances that are comprised of two or more elements are called compounds.
+Compounds may be broken down by chemical changes to yield either elements or other compounds, or both.
 Mercury(II) oxide, an orange, crystalline solid, can be broken down by heat into the elements mercury and oxygen (Figure 1.9).
 When heated in the absence of air, the compound sucrose is broken down into the element carbon and the compound water.
 (The initial stage of this process, when the sugar is turning brown, is known as caramelization—this is what imparts the characteristic sweet and nutty flavor to caramel apples, caramelized onions, and caramel).
 Silver(I) chloride is a white solid that can be broken down into its elements, silver and chlorine, by absorption of light.
 This property is the basis for the use of this compound in photographic films and photochromic eyeglasses (those with lenses that darken when exposed to light).

 The properties of combined elements are different from those in the free, or uncombined, state.
 For example, white crystalline sugar (sucrose) is a compound resulting from the chemical combination of the element carbon, which is a black solid in one of its uncombined forms, and the two elements hydrogen and oxygen, which are colorless gases when uncombined.
 Free sodium, an element that is a soft, shiny, metallic solid, and free chlorine, an element that is a yellow-green gas, combine to form sodium chloride (table salt), a compound that is a white, crystalline solid.